Vaxart Inc. (VXRT) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price point forecasted by analysts for Vaxart Inc. (VXRT) is $4.50, which is $3.75 above the current market price.
-The public float for VXRT is 150.71M, and currently, short sellers hold a 11.28% ratio of that float.
-The average trading volume of VXRT on September 07, 2023 was 1.94M shares.
+The average price suggested by analysts for VXRT is $4.50, which is $3.76 above the current market price.
+The public float for VXRT is 150.71M, and currently, shorts hold a 11.28% of that float.
+The average trading volume for VXRT on September 08, 2023 was 1.94M shares.

 VXRT’s Market Performance